nicholasjano/Leetcode-Solutions/Solutions/Python3/0138. Copy List with Random Pointer/README.md

 ## Approach
 - Cover the base case if `head` does not exist, and return None.
 - Go through the first pass, creating new nodes inbetween each node, copying the value of the previous node.
-- Go through the second pass, updating the ransom values for the new nodes, based off the information provided on the old nodes.
+- Go through the second pass, updating the random values for the new nodes, based off the information provided on the old nodes.
 - Go through the third pass, skipping a node with each next, effectively splitting the two linked lists.
 - Return the linkedlist with the new nodes.